A rock of uraninite floating on a grey background, slowly dissolving into gas.

 5Fabrication

-• Enriched uranium is formed into small, solid cylinders or pellets based on the reactor the fuel is being used in.
+Enriched uranium is formed into small cylinders or pellets, based on the reactor the fuel will be used in.